 There were 100+ panels at PAX East 2018 spread across four days.
-We only made it to six of them, but when you do the numbers, if we did nothing but panels we could have only attended 20.
+We only made it to six of them, but when you do the numbers if we did nothing but panels we could have only attended 20.
 I wish I could have gone to more, but time is time.
 There was a variety of options and a panel for everyone.
 We attended panels on cosplay, monetizing, education, and veterans and gaming.
-Below you can read about my thought as well as a synopsis which was provided by the panelists to PAX East.
+Below you can read about my thought as well as a synopsis which was provided by the panelists at PAX East.

 You Have Died of Dysentery: Meaningful Gaming in Education